ramezanpour/ramezanpour.net/_posts/2022-07-10-how-to-solve-wayland-and-hidpi-issues.md

 Exec=/usr/bin/google-chrome-stable --enable-features=UseOzonePlatform --ozone-platform=wayland %U
 ```

-The only issue with this method is that every time apps are updated, they usually update their shortcuts as part of the installation process; so, you may need to do the steps mentioned above everytime you update the apps.
+The only issue with this method is that every time apps are updated, they usually update their shortcuts as part of the installation process; so, you may need to do the steps mentioned above every time you update the apps.

-## Conclustion
+## Conclusion

 Although more and more user are using Linux as their preferred desktop operating system, the application support is still limited in my opinion.
-You cannot expect everything to work as you expect from macOS and as a result, you should prepare yourself for a little bit of uncomfortability when want to switch to Linux OS especially for work.
+You cannot expect everything to work as you expect from macOS and as a result, you should prepare yourself for a little bit of uncomfortably when want to switch to Linux OS especially for work.
 Also, all of the issues I have mentioned above are in place if you decide to choose "Wayland".
 There's also an option which you can use the legacy "X11" and according to my knowledge you won't face any of the mentioned issues.